aristocratos/bashtop/README.md

 ## TODO

-In order of priority.
+Might finish off items out of order since I usually work on multiple at a time.

-- [x] TODO Add options to change colors for text, graphs and meters.
+- [x] Add options to change colors for text, graphs and meters.
-- [ ] TODO Fix cross platform compatibility: Currently in testing, bashtop-psutil branch.
+- [ ] Fix cross platform compatibility: Currently in testing, bashtop-psutil branch.
+- [ ] Add support for showing AMD cpu temperatures.
+- [ ] Add option to show tree view of processes.
+- [ ] Add option to reset network download/upload totals.
+- [ ] Add option to turn of gradient in processes list.
-- [ ] TODO Add gpu temp and usage.
+- [ ] Add gpu temp and usage.
 (If feasible)
-- [ ] TODO Add io stats for disks.
+- [ ] Add io stats for disks.
-- [ ] TODO Add options for resizing all boxes.
+- [ ] Add options for resizing all boxes.
-- [ ] TODO Add command line argument parsing.
+- [ ] Add command line argument parsing.
-- [ ] TODO Miscellaneous optimizations and code cleanup.
+- [ ] Miscellaneous optimizations and code cleanup.
-- [ ] TODO Add more commenting where it's sparse.
+- [ ] Add more commenting where it's sparse.

 ## LICENSE